anupam-kumar-krishnan/Hire-Youtubers/README.md

 aware of.
 All are "WELCOME" And especially right now at the time of COVID-19 people need some entertainment that's the reason the crowd on YOUTUBE has increased in the past years.

 To reach out to a great audience of brands especially in the electronic📷📱💻 segment request the Youtubers to review their product📷📱💻 on their channel(kind of 🎉brand promotion🎉), or if anybody wants to invite any Youtuber to a specific event🎉 or for a charity purpose so they can reach out📮📧 to them easily.

-For that, they need to contact.
-This YOUTUBERS is made for these reasons🤔
+For these events to happen, they need to contact the Youtubers.

+This HIRE-YOUTUBERS is made for these reasons🤔
 ```
 </b></i>